greg-raven/Uncommon-Sense/_drafts/staging.md

 A bore is a person who deprives you of solitude without providing you with company.
 John D. MacDonald

+Disney has a major content problem.
+Almost their entire upcoming slate is unwatchable.
+They are the world's biggest example of go woke, go broke lol.
+Elon Musk

 No duty, however, binds us to these so-called laws, whose corrupting influence menaces what is noblest in our being ...
 Benjamin Constant